To get the best experience and longest burning time from your candle, follow these handy tips.

 To extinguish the candle, simply cover it with its lid or blow it out.
 Sometimes, however, when a candle is blown out, it gives off sooty smelling smoke which can instantly overwhelm the candle's scent.

 For optimum performance, light the wick at an angle by tipping the candle slightly at the point where the wax meets the wick.
 This will allow the flame to slowly find its way across the wick.
-If you notice that the wick does not light properly or has a weak flame simply extinguish the flame, trim the wick by removing any burnt pieces at the top, and relight it.

-While candles provide a small flame, it is still important to follow a few basic safety precautions.
+While candles provide a relatively small flame, it is still important to follow a few basic safety precautions.
 Never leave your candle unattended or in a draft.
 Let it stand on a protective surface to prevent heat damage to furniture should the candle reach the end of its burn.
 Keep the candle well clear of flammable substances.

 Keep your candle in a dry and cool place, away from direct sunlight.
 If it gets too hot, it may melt and lose its scent and shape, which may diminish the quality of your experience.
 Similarly, avoid it getting too cold or frozen.
 If it does, simply allow to return to room temperature before lighting.